prasanjit-padhye/linux/README.md

 •	To run certain make commands, we need to run the install command "sudo apt-get install libncurses-dev flex bison openssl libssl-dev dkms libelf-dev libudev-dev libpci-dev libiberty-dev autoconf".

-•	Follow the following sequence of commands to build and install the kernel modules
+•	Follow the following sequence of commands to build and install the kernel modules:

 1.	"make menuconfig" (do not save any changes in the UI and exit from it).
 2.	"cp /boot/config- {current version we got from "uname -a" command without {} braces} .config".